epics-containers/epics-containers.github.io/docs/user/explanations/introduction.rst

 :beamline definition source:
-    - builds a helm chart from each ioc definition (TODO ibek will do this - at present the charts are hand coded)
+    - builds a helm chart from each ioc definition
-    - TODO: IOCs which are unchanged should not be published again
-    - publishes the charts to github packages (only if the commit is tagged)
+    - IF the commit is tagged then those IOCs that have changed since the last tag will be published to the helm OCI repository with the same version tag.

 :helm library source:
-    - builds the helm chart
+    - builds the helm library chart shared by all Generic IOCs.
     - publishes it to github packages (only if the commit is tagged)

 :documentation source:
     - builds the sphinx docs
-    - publishes it to github.io pages
+    - publishes it to github.io pages with version tag or branch tag.

 Scope
 -----
-This project initially targets x86_64 Linux Soft IOCs and RTEMS IOCs.
+This project initially targets x86_64 Linux Soft IOCs and RTEMS IOC running on MVME5500 hardware.
+Soft IOCs that require access to hardware on the server (e.g. USB or PCIe) will be supported by mounting the hardware into the container (theses IOCS will not support failover).

 Other linux architectures could be added to the Kubernetes cluster.

-In future it is entirely possible that Windows IOCs could also be supported since Kubernetes supports mixed OS clusters.
-This would be needed because windows containers require a windows host.

 Note that OPI is also out of scope for this initial phase.
 See `no_opi`